Man with a Plan (TV series): Casting

 Casting for the main cast started in February 2016 with Matt LeBlanc and ended the next month with Matt Cook and Grace Kaufman.
 On May 13, 2016, it was reported that Jenna Fischer, who was originally cast to play the female lead opposite LeBlanc in the series, had exited and her role would be recast.
 In 2021, Fischer asserted on the Office Ladies podcast that her role had been recast because test audiences didn't "believe Pam would marry Joey", referring to Fischer and LeBlanc's respective roles on The Office and Friends.

 On August 1, it was announced Liza Snyder would replace Fischer as the female lead.
 On August 2, 2016, it was reported that Kevin Nealon had joined the cast in a main role.
 On September 4, 2018, it was announced that Kali Rocha was promoted to series regular for season 3.

+Filming

+Man with a Plan was filmed at Radford Studio Center in Studio City, Los Angeles, but it's set in Pittsburgh, Pennsylvania.

 Cancellation

 On May 6, 2020, CBS announced that Man with a Plan had been cancelled after four seasons.
 While ratings for the fourth season were satisfactory, the network was reportedly looking to lower costs following the merger of CBS and Viacom that had taken place that same season.
 The series was expensive to produce for the network, which was a major factor in its decision to cancel the series.
 The series concluded on June 11, 2020, following a 69-episode run.